weltliteratur/blog/_posts/2018-08-20-russian-writers-and-their-professions.markdown

 # 5. Results and Tentative Interpretations

 We identified 8160 Russian writers in Wikidata meeting our eligibility criteria.
-Not all the fields were filled in for all of them, so those who lacked important pieces of information were excluded from the relative analysis.
-For example, we couldn't put writers without year of death on our timeline.
+Not all the fields were filled in for all of them, so those who lacked some pieces of information were excluded from the corresponding analysis.
+For example, we couldn't put writers without year of death in our timeline.
 The amount of data on those who already have attributed a year of death can be seen in figure 1.
 As expected, the period best covered is the 20th century.
 The amount of data for the 19th century was significantly lower, and the first half of the 21st century appears to be under-represented, too, for obvious reasons.

 <figure>
   <img src="/images/russian-writers/figure_1.png" alt="Figure 1" style="width:1200px;" />